MINNOW POND TRAIL

 Minnow Pond is a small, roughly 90-acre waterbody above Blue Mountain Lake and is part of the Raquette River watershed.
 Surrounded by mixed forest, this serene pond is home to loons, otters, beavers, wood ducks, frogs, salamanders, and a variety of fish.
 Located at approximately 2,000 feet in elevation, the pond’s shoreline consists of coniferous and deciduous forests as well as wetlands.

 The ADKX Boathouse has something for everyone, from novices to experienced paddlers and rowers.
 Here you will find vintage boats from the Adirondacks, northern New York, and other northeastern states—the types of boats that have plied the region’s waters for years.
 Traditional guideboats and rowboats as well as vintage canoes may be available for rent.
 Boats in this special collection require restoration and care; not all boats will be available at all times.
+Boat availability may change without notice.

 Designed by Michael Bird, founder and principal of Adirondack Design, the ADKX Boathouse references Adirondack rustic architecture while a covered deck features peeled log columns and beams.